-- A plate for rice and vegetables
+- A plate for their rice and vegetables

-- Small soup bowl for sipping broth.
+- A small soup bowl for sipping broth.

 - Chopsticks or forks as desired.

 I hope now you are inspired to try this colorful variety of rice.
-Think how fortunate we are to enjoy the benefits of a healthy grain once reserved only for royalty.
+Think how fortunate we are to enjoy the benefits of a healthy grain once reserved only for royalty!

-Shabu Vegan Black Rice Recipe
+Black Rice Recipe Vegan

 - 2 cups water, (480 ml.)